 The first accessory movement is going to be the facepull.
 This movement is essential for shoulder health, posture, and balancing out the pulling repetitions with all the pressing in this full body workout.

-The main muscles worked are the rear delts, mid and lower traps, and the various rotator cuff muscles as shown here:
+The main muscles worked are the rear delts, mid and lower traps (More Trap Exercises), and the various rotator cuff muscles as shown here:

 Focus on feeling the above highlighted muscles working as you perform this exercise.

 These can be done kneeling or standing, but regardless you want to keep the elbows high and drive them back as you pull the rope towards your face.

 At the end position, your shoulders should be externally rotated such that you’re in a biceps flexing pose in order to best emphasize the rotator cuffs and rear delts.
 You also want to ensure you aren’t compensating by arching your lower back as you perform the movement:

 I’d definitely suggest using relatively lighter weights for these and really focus on activating the right muscles.